Great Northern Heating and Air

 Why is Proper Ventilation So Important?

-While air quality is something we often overlook, it plays a crucial role in our well-being, especially in the seemingly pristine environment of Northwest Montana.
-Many of us assume that our indoor air is free from the pollutants and allergens that plague the outdoors.
-We often associate pollution with the smog over cities or emissions from industrial factories, rarely giving a second thought to the air inside our homes and workplaces.
-However, you might be surprised to learn that indoor air can be up to 100 times more polluted than outdoor air.
+While air quality is something often overlooked, it plays a crucial role in our overall well-being, especially in the seemingly pristine environment of Northwest Montana.
+Many people wrongly assume that our indoor air is free from the pollutants and allergens that plague the outdoors.
+Pollution is often associated with the smog over cities or emissions from industrial factories, with people rarely giving a second thought to the air inside our homes and workplaces.
+However, you might be surprised to learn that indoor air can unfortunately be up to 100 times more polluted than outdoor air.
 This is because indoor air is usually recirculated, allowing pollutants to accumulate unless properly filtered.

-Installing ventilation in your home is a great option for boosting indoor air quality.
+Installing ventilation in your home is a fantastic option for boosting indoor air quality.
 Most newer homes are extremely well-sealed and have almost no gaps in the structure where air can get in or out.
 As a result, the air inside will quickly become stale and polluted and the humidity level can also rise quite high.
-A mechanical ventilation system will help overcome these issues as it will work to draw stale air outside and bring fresh, clean air into your residence.
+A mechanical ventilation system will assist to overcome these issues as it will work to draw stale air outside and bring fresh, clean air into your residence.

 About Indoor Air Quality